NeuralEnsemble/python-neo/doc/source/usecases.rst

 .. doctest::

-    # We assume that our block has only 1 RecordingChannelGroup
+    # We assume that our block has only 1 ChannelIndex
-    rcg = block.recordingchannelgroups[0]:
+    rcg = block.channelindexes[0]:

     index = rcg.channel_indexes
     siglist = [sig[:, index] for sig in rcg.analogsignals]